andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 <figure class="figure">
   <img class="figure-img img-fluid mt-2 rounded" src="/theme/images/entroper/2023_06-this_land/hearsals-gang.jpg" alt="The gang">
-	<figcaption class="figure-caption">Clockwise from selfie taker: Matt, Dana,
+	<figcaption class="figure-caption">Clockwise from selfie snapper: Matt, Dana,
 	Carrie, Jonathan, Allie, some Jesus lookin' fella, Brace, Hendri, Alyce, Cate, Alexandra, & Renay with Mark in the middle of the dancer donut.</figcaption>
 </figure>

-This vibe is bolstered by Mark, who exudes positivity and respect.
+This supportive environment is championed by Mark, who exudes positivity and respect.
 Negativity has no business in a room with Mark Haim.
 Even when critique is warranted it's always given with a smile.
 I ask the other dancers if this is normal from their experience and they relay that while asshole is not the norm,